Top Stories, Price Movements, Quotes and FUD of the Week

-The cryptocurrency markets are holding steady at the end of the week, with Bitcoin trading at around $3,670, Ripple at around $0.33 and Ethereum at around $126.
-Total market cap is around $122 billion.
+The crypto markets are slightly down by the end of the week, with Bitcoin trading at around $3,854, Ethereum at $134 and Ripple around $0.31.
+The total market cap is at about $130 billion.

-The top three altcoin gainers of the week are BDT Token, CariNet and Simmitri.
-The top three altcoin losers of the week are SoundDAC, AgaveCoin and WhaleCoin.
+The top-three altcoin gainers of the week are RegalCoin, Archetypal Network and President Trump.
+The top-three altcoin losers of the week are ICE ROCK MINING, PonziCoin and CapdaxToken.

 For more info on crypto prices, make sure to read Cointelegraph’s market analysis.

 “Let’s do this in Europe, the avant-garde of agricultural technology, by developing tools that will track every product from raw material production to packaging and processing.
 The innovation is there and it must be used in the agricultural world, it must be fully used because it is at the service of shared excellence and it will serve the consumer.”